Skip to content

 Shop used Alfa Romeo Giulia cars for sale or read our Alfa Romeo Giulia review

-Abarth 600e Scorpionissima
+Abarth 600e Competizione

 Abarth is known for its high-performance petrol versions of the Fiat 500, which have a similar temperament to a chihuahua – small but feisty, and deadset on biting your ankles.
 Now fully electric, Abarth is swapping noisy engines for speakers, and petrol burning for electron zapping.
-The top-spec Abarth 600e Scorpionissima turns the wick up to 280hp – it’s the most powerful Abarth ever – and gets sticky tyres, big brakes and extra handling goodies.
+The top-spec Abarth 600e Competizione turns the wick up to 280hp – it’s the most powerful Abarth ever – and gets sticky tyres, big brakes and extra handling goodies.

 Shop used Abarth cars for sale